MolBIFFM/diana/README.md

   }
 }
 ```
-The range of combined measurements categorizing proteins by whether the range is
+The range of averaged measurements categorizing proteins by whether the range is
 exceeded or not.
 The adaptive default setting is `[-1.0, 1.0]` if `"conversion"`
 is not set, `[-1.0, 1.0]` if `"conversion"` is set to `"log10"`, `[25.0, 75.0]`
 if `"conversion"` is set to `"percentile"`, `[0.25, 0.75]` if `"conversion"` is